wotakumoe/wotaku/mangag.md

 [!embed](https://www.youtube.com/watch?v=zp6_kvcEI_4)

+#### Long strip
+It's newer type of comics format.
+Long strip comics are made for smartphone readers.
+The flow of the panels is up-down instead of traditional right-left.
+The panels are scrollable vertically so that it is easier to read in smartphone.
+As a result you have to follow [different rules](https://www.webtoons.com/en/tiptoon/lozolz/webtoon-editing-tips/viewer?title_no=1268&episode_no=24) than the traditional manga format.
+This format is widely used in the manhwa and manhua industries.

 #### Omake
 A bonus/extra chapter which doesn't really affect the main story.
 Generally gives artworks, character backgrounds, mangaka notes or an extra story.